8 Best Solar Electric Fence Chargers in 2023

 - An above industry standard warranty of three years beats out options like the Silver Streak.

 - It can support any type of wiring found on an electric fence, unlike the Gallagher S40.

 - Does not come with a steel rod for mounting purposes.

 - The lower joule count makes it ill-equipped for large animals and livestock, making the Parmak Magnum a better choice.

 The Premier Solar IntelliShock 60 is a viable but expensive option for a solar-powered fence for smaller livestock.
 The high price is somewhat offset by very adaptive mounting and an adjustable solar panel.
-This device is about as simple as it gets when putting together a solar-powered fence.
+This device is about as simple as it gets when constructing a solar-powered fence.

 The Premier Solar IntelliShock is much more powerful than the Zareba ESP10M-Z or the Gallagher S6 with a .6 joule output.
-In terms of total fencing, it’s in the same camp as those devices; however, the manufacturer recommends under 10 miles for multi-strand fences.
+Total fencing is in the same camp as those devices; however, the manufacturer recommends under 10 miles for multi-strand fences.